shramee/starklings-cairo1/exercises/modules/readme.md

 ## Declaring modules

-Modules can be declared in two way,
+Modules can be declared in two ways,

 | Code            | Description                  |
 | --------------- | ---------------------------- |